2025–26 Turkish Cup

-The 2025–2026 Turkish Cup is the 64th edition of the Turkish Football Cup, also known as the Ziraat Turkish Cup, with a total of 155 participating teams, consisting of 139 professional and 16 amateur clubs.
-The competition will be organized in 4 qualifying rounds, a group stage, and a final Stage, spanning 11 match weeks.
+The 2025–26 Turkish Cup was the 64th edition of the Turkish Football Cup, also known as the Ziraat Turkish Cup, with a total of 155 participating teams, made up of 139 professional and 16 amateur clubs.
+The competition started with four qualifying rounds, then a group stage, and a final stage, spanning 11 matchweeks.

-The Group Stage will feature 3 groups of 8 teams each.
-The 24 teams participating in the Group Stage will be divided into 4 pots of 6 teams.
-Through a draw, groups will be formed with 2 teams from each pot.
-In the Group Stage, each team will play 4 matches in total, facing 1 team from each pot.
-Of these matches, 2 will be at home and 2 away.
+The group stage featured three groups of eight teams.
+The 24 teams participating in the group stage were divided into four pots each containing six teams.
+Through a draw, groups were formed with two teams from each pot.
+In the group stage, each team played four matches in total, facing one team from each pot.
+Of these matches, two were at home and two away.

-At the end of the Group Stage, the top 2 teams from each group (6 in total), along with the 2 best third-placed teams, will advance to the quarterfinals, making 8 teams in total.
-In the quarterfinals, the group winners and the best second-placed team will be seeded and play their matches at home.
-A draw will then determine the semifinal pairings and the home teams.
+At the end of the group stage, the top two teams from each group (six in total), along with the two best third-placed teams, advanced to the quarter-finals, making eight teams in total.
+In the quarter-finals, the group winners and the best second-placed team were seeded and played their matches at home.
+A draw then determined the semi-final pairings and the home teams.

+Galatasaray were the defending champions, after winning the cup in the previous edition, but they were eliminated in the quarter-finals by Gençlerbirliği.